-He must’ve noticed me staring, and he decided to comment: “I don’t look the same, do I?
+He must’ve noticed me staring, because he decided to comment: “I don’t look the same, do I?
 You want to know my secret?”

 I did indeed, and I said so.